 Reports and SBEM Calculations

 We can quickly produce SBEM Reports (also know as BRUKL or Part L Reports) for partially completed, new or extended commercial building from your architects drawings and M&E specifications.
-Our reports can be upgraded in the future to a lodged Commercial EPC upon completion of the building (with a site visit to verify our data) for a proportional additional cost.
+When the building is complete our reports can be converted to a lodged Commercial EPC.

 Building Regulations L2A apply to non-domestic new buildings.